Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

 Furthermore, in a neighborhood of a parabolic point there are two surfaces of non-degenerate singular points which meet at the parabolic point, one of hyperbolic-regular points and one of elliptic-regular points.
 In the momentum map image this appears as a curve of images of elliptic-regular points which meets at the image of the parabolic point with a curve of images of hyperbolic-regular points.
 An example with two parabolic values is sketched in Figure~\ref{fig:flap}.

-\begin{definition} A \emph{flap} in an integrable system $(M, \omega, F)$ is a triangular region in the interior of $F(M)$ containing three families of rank 1 singular values, such that two of the families of singular values correspond to families of elliptic-regular singular points and one of the families of singular values correspond to a family of hyperbolic-regular singular points.
-The point where the two families of elliptic-regular values meet is the image of an elliptic-elliptic singular point and the other two corners of the triangle are the image of parabolic singular points (cf.\ Figure~\ref{fig:flap}). \end{definition}
+\begin{definition} A \emph{flap} in an integrable system $(M, \omega, F)$ is an open set $S\subset M$ which is a connected component of $F^{-1}(F(S))$ with the following property: there is a connected open region in $F(S)$ bounded by three smooth curves such that \begin{itemize} \item two of the curves have the property that, other than their endpoints, they are each the image of a family of elliptic-regular singular points in $S$, \item the other curve, with its endpoints removed, is the image of a family of hyperbolic-regular singular points in $S$, \item the point where the two curves of elliptic-regular values meet is the image of an elliptic-elliptic singular point in $S$, \item each of the other two corners of the region is the image of a parabolic singular orbit in $S$, \item there are no other singular point in $S$. \end{itemize} \end{definition}

-In a flap, the fibers above the interior points of the triangle are the disjoint union of two Lagrangian tori, outside of the triangle they are a single torus, above the elliptic-regular values they are the disjoint union of a torus and a circle, above the elliptic-elliptic value it is the disjoint union of a torus and a point, above the hyperbolic-regular values they are double tori (cf.\ Figure~\ref{fig:double-torus}), and above the two degenerate values they are cuspidal tori (cf.\ Figure~\ref{fig:cusp-torus}).
+Outside of the set $S$ anything can be happening, but this does not interact with the behavior of the flap.
+In Figure~\ref{fig:flap} we sketch the simplest situation, the one in which $S = F^{-1}(F(S))$ (and therefore the number of components of each fiber is always 1 or 2) and $F(S)$ lies in the interior of $F(M)$.
+In such a flap, the fibers above the interior points of the triangle are the disjoint union of 2 Lagrangian tori, outside of the triangle they are a single torus, above the elliptic-regular values they are the disjoint union of a torus and a circle, above the elliptic-elliptic value it is the disjoint union of a torus and a point, above the hyperbolic-regular values they are double tori (cf.\ Figure~\ref{fig:double-torus}), and above the two degenerate values they are cuspidal tori (cf.\ Figure~\ref{fig:cusp-torus}).
+Throughout the paper, we sometimes call the image $F(S)$ a flap as well, refering to the flap $S$.
 A detailed discussion of the topological properties of parabolic singularities in particular in the case of flaps can be found in Efstathiou $\&$ Giacobbe~\cite{EG-cusps} where they appear under the name \emph{cuspidal} singular points.

 The name {\em flaps} is motivated by their topological form in the base space $B$ of the singular Lagrangian fibration induced by $F$ (as discussed in Section~\ref{sec:fibration}).
 The region around this triangle in $B$ can be obtained by gluing the triangle to the rest of the base space along the curve of hyperbolic-regular points and parabolic degenerate points, so it is like a flap glued onto the momentum map image.
 Example~\ref{ex:dullin-pelayo} and Example \ref{ex:LFP} have such flaps, as does the system described in Example~\ref{ex:CP2_6blowups}.